Journalism is a calling.

 If you would like to support a student directly and see your impact firsthand, join the Dean’s Circle with a gift of $5,000 or more.
 We will name a one-year scholarship in your honor or in honor of someone who inspires you.
 We will connect you with your scholarship recipient so you can hear how meaningful your gift has been.

-Supporters who include the Journalism School in their planned giving - be it through a bequest or a beneficiary designation or by establishing an annuity or trust, become members of our legacy society named after our funding legacy donor Joseph Pulitzer - the Pulitzer Society.
-We will recognize your thoughtful gift by inviting you to special events and sending you communications through the University’s 1754 Society, the university-wide planned giving society.
+Supporters who include the Journalism School in their planned giving - be it through a bequest or a beneficiary designation or by establishing an annuity or trust - become members of the 1754 Society.
+Your membership allows us to recognize you for your generosity and to give you special access to the unique people and experiences that Columbia offers.

 Team Contacts